OnePair/ethb-did/README.md

 This reference implementation facilitates a hybrid DID method that combines the best of the Ethereum blockchain and IPFS.

-The goal of this method is to minimize the amount of storage used, and transactions made on the Blockchain to maximize efficency.
-This is attempted by only storing the necessaries on the chain, such as the controller address, and IPFS pointers to more cryptographic material.
+The goal of this method is to minimize the amount of storage used, and transactions made on the Blockchain.
+This is attempted by only storing the necessaries on the chain such as the controller address and IPFS pointers.

 Here is an overview of the method: